Aloha ʻĀina Source Reduction Workshops

 Workshop #2 - Graduation Preparation: Collective Source Reduction for Youth & Families

-May 20th and 21st from 4pm to 7pm (Drop-In)
+Day 1 - May 20th 4pm to 7pm (Drop-In)

-Join us in an after-school hands-on workshop to prepare for graduation week.
-This workshop will allow for many hands to come together in harvesting ti-leaves to make lei for and with the graduates of 2025.
 Day 1 will be hosted in partnership with the Keaukaha-Panaʻewa Farmer’s Association, and will consist of an activity on “hoʻokanaka” and source-reduction, followed by hands-on harvesting and preparing ti-leaves.

 Day 2 will focus on the assembly of lei, as well as the crafting of free, low-waste gifts.
 Graduates are encouraged to attend along with friends and family to reduce the burden of buying plastic lei & disposable trinkets.